 Vacuum cleaners are an essential part of the arsenal of cleaning supplies in most households.
 With the advent of new technology, vacuum cleaners come in a variety of forms, shapes, and sizes, from large industrial-type machines for larger jobs to handheld, battery-operated machines for smaller cleaning tasks, as well as self-operating machines that require little effort to maintain.

 Vacuum cleaners come in a range of prices as well, from less than £30 to over £500, depending on the type of machine, the brand, the quality of construction and effectiveness, and the technology involved in its manufacture.

-Here’s our roundup of the top 10 best vacuum cleaners on the market in the UK in 2018.
+Here’s our roundup of the top 10 best vacuum cleaners on the market in the UK.

 Top 10 Best Vacuum Cleaners in the UK